 Have you broken anything?
 I think we break a dish almost every week in our house.
-Cars break down, dishes break, toys break, trees break… everything breaks.
+Cars break down; dishes break, toys break, trees break… everything breaks.
 I often wonder if there is a point to things breaking?
-I don’t always know why things have to break but I do know that God can use broken things and in fact, sometimes breaking is essential.
+I don’t always know why things have to break, but I know that God can use broken things and in fact, sometimes breaking is essential.
 Grapes have to be broken to make wine.
 Olives have to be crushed to make oil.
 Tomatoes have to be crushed to make spaghetti sauce.
-You get the point, but did you know that there are several examples of broken things in the Bible?
+You get the point, but did you know several examples of broken things in the Bible?

 Perhaps my favorite one is found in Matthew 14:13-21.
 The story starts with Jesus speaking to thousands of people, and they started to get hungry.
 His disciples came to him and said,